surniaulula/wpsso-rrssb/readme.txt

 	* Added a POT (Portable Object Template) file with translation strings in languages/wpsso-rrssb.pot.

 == Upgrade Notice ==

+= 1.2.1 =

+2016/02/15 - Updated the admin editing page CSS for the social sharing buttons metabox.

 = 1.2.0 =